Trail running

 Turn-by-turn directions

-From Mountain Lodge Ze Seewjinu, follow a path with short up and downhills to Riffelalp, an area just above the Furi lifts.
-Take the tarred road to the Zmutt Dam and cross the river to reach the village of Zmutt.
-Find the path that climbs steadily up to Arbenbach, just before which it turns and becomes steeper as it reaches the Edelweissweg.
-The ascent quickly gives way to a flatter path and then to a single track that descends to Trift.
-The last part of the route is a steep descent through narrow gorges before reaching Zermatt.
+From the Mountain Lodge Ze Seewjinu, follow a path interrupted by short, successive ascents and descents to Riffelalp, an area directly above the Furi ski lifts.
+Walk along a paved road section that takes you to the Zmutt dam and across the river to reach the hamlet of Zmutt.
+Take the path that steadily climbs to Arbenbach, then turns shortly before and becomes steeper, leading you to the Edelweissweg.
+The ascent quickly gives way to a flatter path, then to a singletrack that leads down to Trift.
+The last part of the route consists of a steep descent through narrow gorges before you arrive in Zermatt.

 Mountain Lodge Ze Seewjinu - Riffelalp - Zmutt - Chalbermatta - Edelweissweg - Trift - Zermatt